learn-co-curriculum/node-fs/README.md

 The use of  `JSON.stringify()` is important because we want to save the text representation of the JSON object.
 Without it, we would get `[Object]` in the file.
 The parameters `null` and `2` are not that important.
 They are simply to make JSON in the file look more human-readable by adding formatting.

-Speaking of buffers, we can pass a buffer at the content (second argument) to the `writeFile()` function.
+Speaking of buffers, we can pass a buffer as the content (second argument) to the `writeFile()` function.

 It's worth mentioning that `writeFile()` has a synchronous counterpart `writeFileSync()` analogous how `readFile` has `readFileSync`.